 The tomatoes can be particularly watery, so I chopped them, set them in a mesh sieve over a bowl, and sprinkled them with salt to draw the liquid out.
 I let them sit there while I prepped everything else, then patted them dry with a paper towel.
 I also scooped the seeds out of the cucumbers, which is where most of the water is stored.

-If you like this Greek Pasta Salad with Herb Vinaigrette, you’ll love this Mediterranean Chickpea and Orzo Salad, this 20-Minute Creamy Lemony Vegetable Pasta Salad, and this Tzatziki Greek Yogurt Chicken Salad.
+If you like this Greek Pasta Salad with Herb Vinaigrette, you’ll love this Italian Tortellini Salad, this Mediterranean Chickpea and Orzo Salad, this 20-Minute Creamy Lemony Vegetable Pasta Salad, and this Tzatziki Greek Yogurt Chicken Salad.

 Printable recipe below!